How did I get here?

 Where am I?

 I look around but it’s like staring through fractured glass.
-Splinters of images that should fit but they don’t.
+Splinters of images that should fit together, but they don’t.

-Yes, forest!
+Yes, forest.
 The forest of Winterhollow.
 That is where I wanted to go when I left… Left where?
 There was a trail I followed.
 I remember getting cold because I only had my blue dress and no shawl.

 I’m still cold, I think.
-Something is biting on my skin and it might be cold but I cannot be sure because what does cold look like?
+Something is biting my skin and it might be cold but I can’t be sure because what does cold look like?
 Maybe there are little creatures nibbling at my skin, invisible creatures that I cannot see.
 There are strange creatures like that in Winterhollow, they all say so.